locka99/cpp-to-rust-book/src/features_of_rust/types.md

 | double | f64 |
 | bool | bool |

 Note 1: that Rust's char type, is 32-bits wide, enough to hold any Unicode character.
-This is equivalent to the belated char32_t that appeared in C++11.
-On some operating systems / compilers wchar_t may be 32-bits but you can't rely on that being true, because on Windows they are 16-bits.
-When you iterate strings in Rust you may either iterate by character or u8, i.e. a byte.
+This is equivalent to the belated char32_t that appears in C++11 to rectify the abused wchar_t type which on some operating systems / compilers wchar_t may be 16-bits.
+When you iterate strings in Rust you may do so either by character or u8, i.e. a byte.

 Note 2: